June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 about 60 miles up the road, and by a horse cemetery that holds remains of many of these horses such as Man-O-War.
 We went to a show called Parade of

-Champions where they bring out horses such as Cigar who has won over 9 million dollars over his lifetime in the racing world, and John Henry who is the richest
+Champions where they bring out horses such as Cigar who has won over 9 million dollars over his lifetime in the racing world, and John Henry who is the

-and Chattanooga, where we would never have thought to visit on a regular vacation if we were still in CA, but we are very glad to have stumbled upon it and
+just like Chicago and Chattanooga, where we would never have thought to visit on a regular vacation if we were still in CA, but we are very glad to have

-have definitely marked it as a place to come back to in the years to come.
+stumbled upon it and have definitely marked it as a place to come back to in the years to come.

 Abbey, happy to be hanging out in the trees